 The TID brings together partners with common goals from across municipalities to facilitate projects they would not have the capacity to complete alone.
 At the same time, we leverage decades of expertise to streamline project timelines and secure innovative funding solutions.

 We coordinate projects that encourage regional stability with a proven record of investment in our local economy.

-In our 19-year history, notable project successes have included construction of the Austin Interchange at I-75, which has resulted in more than $300 million in new development, and creation of Union Airpark Boulevard, a five-lane connector roadway built to service Procter & Gamble’s 1.8 million-square-foot Dayton Mixing Center.
-Currently, we’re providing oversight for a coordinated program of strategic projects near the Dayton International Airport that will proactively address anticipated growth in the region over the next several decades.
+In our over 20-year history, notable project successes have included construction of the Austin Interchange at I-75, which has resulted in more than $300 million in new development, and a coordinated program of strategic projects near the Dayton International Airport, including the creation of Union Airpark Boulevard, a five-lane connector roadway built to service Procter & Gamble’s 1.8 million-square-foot Dayton Mixing Center and the construction of a continuous five-lane section of US-40 from west of Union Airpark Boulevard to the Airport Access Road.
+We are currently providing oversight for a coordinated program of strategic projects near the Dayton International Airport that will proactively address anticipated growth in the region over the next several decades.